nicoespeon/nicoespeon.github.io/src/pages/articles/en/2019-11-17--vscode-as-a-presentation-tool/index.md

 The main difference is **the delivery**.

-In my talk, I wanted people to see the code be written, from a blank file, in the context of a code editor.
+In my talk, I wanted people to see the code being written, from a blank file, in the context of a code editor.
 When the code is written, I can run it.
 I think it's best for understanding.

 My typing skills matter less to attendees.
 While I replay the macro I saved, I'm able to focus my attention on my speech and keep the contact with my audience.
 What I say is more interesting, and connected with what people see appearing on the screen.